zzulueta/mslearn-ai-agents/Instructions/06-build-multi-agent-solution.md

-# UNDER CONSTRUCTION

-***This exercise is not yet complete, and may not work successfully.***

 # Develop a multi-agent solution

 In this exercise, you'll create a project that orchestrates multiple AI agents using Azure AI Foundry Agent Service.
-In this exercise, you'll create a quest master agent that is responsible for guiding a party through a dungeon.
-The party consists of connected AI agents representing a warrior, a healer, and a scout.
-The quest master agent receives a scenario from the user and delegates tasks to the party members accordingly.
+You'll design an AI solution that assists with ticket triage.
+The connected agents will assess the ticket's priority, suggest a team assignment, and determine the level of effort required to complete the ticket.
 Let's get started!

 This exercise should take approximately **30** minutes to complete.